Tolga Kashif: Future Talent

-Along with his good friend Lesley Garrett, Kashif is a patron of the registered charity, Future Talent.
-This organisation strives for the high prioritisation of music in Primary schools across the UK – they "nurture the musical talent of the future".
-On their website, Kashif explains why he is a proud sponsor.
+Kashif is a patron of the registered charity, Future Talent.
+This organisation strives for the high prioritisation of music in Primary schools across the UK.

-"As a child I was fortunate enough to benefit from encouragement and teaching from a wide range of sources.
-Through music I have had the privilege to experience remarkable moments and have seen its capacity not only to please and harmonise, but also to heal.
-I have great pleasure in serving Future Talent".

 Queen Symphony

 History

 Kashif spent two years composing the Queen Symphony.
 He conducted the Royal Philharmonic Orchestra in its debut on Wednesday 6 November 2002.
 It was performed in the Royal Festival Hall and broadcast on ABC TV to a wide European audience.
-That night, it received a standing ovation from over two thousand people.
-This concert was attended by Jer Bulsara (Freddie Mercury's mother), drummer Roger Taylor and guitarist Brian May.
-They "very much enjoyed it" and they said it was "very moving indeed".
 After being recorded at Abbey Road Studios in 2002, Queen Symphony was nominated Album of the Year in the 2003 Classical Brit Awards.

 In 2003, Kashif directed the Northern Sinfonia in UK tours with Lesley Garrett.
 He conducted the Turkish première of Queen Symphony at the International Izmir Festival.
 He also directed the piece in Australia in two sold-out performances at the Sydney Opera House with the Sydney Symphony Orchestra.
 These were broadcast on ABC Classic FM.
 He also conducted a UK tour in 2007.

 Work

-In 1974, Freddie Mercury said that he would "like people to put their own interpretation" on his own songs, and Kashif did just that.
-It is a work comprising six movements.
-It is based on around a dozen well-known melodies from the rock band Queen.
+Queen Symphony has six movements.
+It is based on around a dozen melodies from the rock band Queen.
 These include "Bohemian Rhapsody", "We Will Rock You", "We Are the Champions" and "Who Wants to Live Forever", the latter including a performance by Nicola Loud.
-Some critics have compared the overall effect with the work of John Williams, notably his Star Wars score.
-Others have considered the choral elements of the Queen Symphony to be a nod to the rock band's own lavish tendencies, in addition to Kashif's spell as musical director of the London Amadeus Choir.
 The piece has been performed regularly and in 2004 received US and Dutch premières.
 The tonal language of the symphony is diverse and draws on much of the Western classical tradition, with Kashif himself listing influences as diverse as medieval music, Romantic music and opera.
 There are concertante passages for piano in the second movement, and for violin and cello in the third.